Chris von Rohr: Brief return to Krokus (1987–1989)

 Shortly after releasing his solo album, von Rohr returned to Krokus in 1987.
 Plain and simply stated, it turned out to be the best solution for all parties involved.
 Together again at last, von Rohr and his old bandmates Marc Storace, Fernando von Arb, Mark Kohler and Dani Crivelli, who played drums on his solo album, recorded at Jürg Naegeli's Pink recording studio in Zuchwil their tenth studio album.
 Produced by von Rohr and von Arb, Krokus released Heart Attack in 1988.
-The album charted 5th place in the Swiss album charts, a first for von Rohr and Krokus.
+The album charted 5th place in the Swiss albums chart, a first for von Rohr and Krokus.
 It was the return to Hard Rock, which had catapulted the band in the early 1980s into the worldwide spotlight and away from the shallow pop-metal orientation the band presented itself on the previous album, Change of Address.
 However, after touring throughout Europe and the United States, all parties realized shortly thereafter that the thrill was gone, mainly it seemed to be impossible to restore the feeling and groove of the past.
 Mounting management problems and both Marc Storace and Fernando von Arb throwing in the towel due to symptoms of extreme fatigue and exhaustion, marked the first official break-up in the band's history.

 Various activities as a musician, journalist and radio host (1989–1991)

-After the dissolution of Krokus, Chris von Rohr worked under the pseudonym J. LaCross as producer of the first studio album Metal Marathon by a band called The Heavy’s.
+After the dissolution of Krokus, Chris von Rohr worked under the pseudonym J. LaCross as producer of the first studio album Metal Marathon by a band called The Heavy's.
 This album consisted of a collection of shortened and re-arranged classic rock and metal cover medleys.
 Shortly thereafter, von Rohr founded a band called Grand Slam with Peter Tanner on vocals as well as lead guitarist Many Maurer, rhythm guitarist Tony Castell and drummer Peter Haas.
-With this group he toured Germany, Austria and Hungary – mainly playing material from his solo album - until he left the band in late 1989.
-Meanwhile, von Rohr already worked as a radio moderator on the very popular “Radio 24”, a regional radio station of Zurich, and “Radio 32”, a regional station from Solothurn.
-Amongst others, he hosted the show Volles Rohr (Full Power).
+With this group he toured Germany, Austria and Hungary – mainly playing material from his solo album – until he left the band in late 1989.
+Meanwhile, von Rohr already worked as a radio moderator on the very popular "Radio 24", a regional radio station of Zurich, and "Radio 32", a regional station from Solothurn.
+Among others, he hosted the show Volles Rohr (Full Power).
 He also wrote articles for various music magazines.